-The average speed is defined as being the speed that at least 50% of customers get during peak time.
-The UK government communications regulator, Ofcom, defines peak time as being between the hour of 8pm - 10pm.
+The average broadband speed is defined as being the speed that at least 50% of customers get during peak time.
+The UK government communications regulator, Ofcom, defines peak time as being between the hours of 8pm - 10pm.

 Despite the change, the actual speed that you will get will of course depend on a number of factors including: